12th April 2019

 In my first PR agency role, the chairman-owner insisted on interviewing and signing off on every candidate before they were hired.
 One of his favorite interview questions was to ask candidates to explain the difference between profile and penetration.
 In the world of public relations, it’s a valid question, since the two do not always go hand in hand.

-Game of Thrones, the HBO TV show that returned for its final season last weekend, is a case in point.
+Game of Thrones, the HBO TV show that returns for its final season this weekend, is a case in point.

 There can be no doubt that GoT has captured the imagination of vast numbers of people.
 There are multiple podcasts dedicated to dissecting every aspect of it; TV reviewers, deprived of the ability to view new episodes in advance, instead pontificate online and on the airwaves about why it is the perfect TV show for our age; my Twitter feed is on fire with speculation and anticipation; season premiere watch parties are popping up all over; and my fiancé even has a dedicated Slack channel with her colleagues, and a GoT death pool.